GOLD ROUTE MAP UPDATEHey Everyone,

 Long-term outlook: weak bearish.

-Expectations of a rate cut remain the focal point, with Macklem himself saying it's reasonable to expect more cuts in the future.
-Moreover, STIR markets see two rate cuts for the BoC this year.
+Expectations of a rate cut remain the focal point, with the BoC governor Macklem himself saying it's reasonable to expect more cuts in the future.
+In the recent meeting, they also wished for economic growth.

 The mortgage stress remains a major factor in this interest rate policy, and the BoC will have to cut rates to alleviate it.